PuchalaS/Detecting-tracking-and-counting-people/README.md

 As mentioned above, the resulting video will save to wherever you set the ``--output`` command line flag path to.
 I always set it to save to the 'outputs' folder.
 You can also change the type of video saved by adjusting the ``--output_format`` flag, by default it is set to AVI codec which is XVID.

-Orginal YOLO vs Custom YOLO
+Orginal YOLO vs Custom YOLO:

 ![before](data/helpers/before.gif) ![after](data/helpers/after.gif)

 ## Training custom yolo model